vectordotdev/vector/STYLE.md

 corresponding configuration fields should be used.

 An example of a runtime flag is
-`vector run --no-forced-shutdown`, which tells Vector to ignore SIGINTs and to continue running as normal until a SIGKILL is received.
+`vector run --no-graceful-shutdown-limit`, which tells Vector to ignore SIGINTs and to continue running as normal until a SIGKILL is received.
 In this case, as the configuration describes the desired runtime behavior in a specific environment and not to the underlying data pipeline, no corresponding field in the configuration file should exist.